grafana/k6/README.md

 #### Migrating from Bintray

 The Bintray repositories will be [shutdown after May 1st, 2021](https://jfrog.com/blog/into-the-sunset-bintray-jcenter-gocenter-and-chartcenter/).
-If you previously added them you will have to add our repositories following the instructions above and should delete the Bintray ones.
+If you previously added them, you will have to add our repositories following the instructions above and should delete the Bintray ones.

 For Debian-based distributions, you can run: